BobsAndBits/bobsandbits.github.io/Cooking/CommonMaterialsUtensilsCookware.md

 - Often contain toxic chemicals.
 - Eventually degrades and exposes harmful bonding glue.

-### Glassclay
+### Glass

 - Excellent for utensils.
 - Extremely non-reactive.
-- Difficult to cook with without specialized ovens.
+- Difficult to cook with, without specialized ovens.

 ### Porcelain

 - Great for utensils.
 - Coloring may contain harmful chemicals.
+- Cadmium poisoning is a possiblity.

 ### Melamine